Andrew Vaughn Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The Diamondbacks pitching staff ranks 22nd in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have a 4.55 team ERA that ranks 20th among all league pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.53).

-- The Diamondbacks rank 19th in baseball in home runs allowed (193 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 17th in baseball in home runs allowed (193 total, 1.2 per game).

-- Pfaadt makes the start for the Diamondbacks, his 18th of the season.
-He is 2-9 with a 6.08 ERA and 86 strikeouts in 90 1/3 innings pitched.

-- The right-hander's last time out came on Friday against the New York Yankees, when he tossed 4 1/3 innings, surrendering five earned runs while giving up eight hits.
+- Jarvis makes his first start of the season for the Diamondbacks.

+- The 25-year-old righty has appeared in relief nine times this season.

 © 2023 Data Skrive.
 All rights reserved.